-Students must complete all degree requirements within 7 years of matriculation, unless otherwise specified.
+Students must complete all degree requirements within 7 years of matriculation.
 Students will remain under the catalog in effect at the time of their matriculation, unless they request to change to a subsequent catalog governing their degree requirements.
 Students must then meet all of the requirements of the new catalog.